Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 That said, I still find the above quote a bit confusing.
 To be clear, this is what I'm understanding:
 - Perspectives are linked expressions.
-- LinkThese are triplicated units of language), stored objects (but potentially other things).
+- Linked expressions are triplicated units of a language.
+- Languages are stored objects (but potentially other things).
 This is a language in itself.

 > So yeah, all three together create a complete set, like base vectors creating a space.
 Holochain implements Agents and Languages (=DNAs) but doesn't define or map what I call Perspectives